Sorensen Fellowship 2014 Application

 - Read "Brandeis and the World" to figure out how to be a Sorensen Fellow AND study abroad if you want to do both.

 - Get ideas from former Fellows from last year and from all years by viewing "Student Fellow Profiles" at right.
-Download the 2011 Fellows' final papers, compiled in a publication entitled Voices in Solidarity: Six Friends Reaching for Healing Across the World.
+Download the 2012 Fellows' final papers, compiled in a publication entitled Tracing Roots: Uncovering Realities Beneath the Surface

-- View the PAX 89 course syllabus for fall 2012.
-(Note: the syllabus may change.)
+- View the PAX 89 course syllabus for fall 2013.
+(Note: the syllabus will change as instructors alternate.)

 CHOOSE A REGION: